 UK sanctions include financial sanctions (eg, asset freezes and restrictions on providing financial services), trade sanctions (eg, prohibiting exports, imports, technology transfer, service provision, and land acquisition), immigration sanctions (eg, travel bans), and aircraft and shipping sanctions.

-Generally, the UK sanctions regime applies to all persons who are within, or undertake activities within, UK territory as well as to all UK persons wherever located.
+The UK sanctions regime applies to all persons who are within, or undertake activities within, UK territory as well as to all UK persons wherever located.

-The UK sanctions list details of those designated under regulations made under SAMLA, for all types of sanctions.
+The UK sanctions list provides details of those designated under regulations made under the SAMLA, for all types of sanctions.
 For sanctions regimes other than those implementing UN sanctions, the Secretary of State typically has the power to add persons to the list.
-For those implementing UN sanctions, the persons sanctioned by the UN are automatically made subject to the relevant SAMLA regime and will be added to list on that basis.
+For those implementing UN sanctions, the persons sanctioned by the UN are automatically made subject to the relevant SAMLA regime and will be added to the list on that basis.
 Retained EU sanctions regimes list the sanctioned persons in an annex.